ardakrgz/508final/README.md

 ## Project Summary

-This repository presents a reproducibility project based on the study:
+This repository presents a reproducibility project based on this open access study:

 **Sis2 regulates yeast replicative lifespan in a dose-dependent manner** [https://doi.org/10.1038/s41467-023-43233-y](https://doi.org/10.1038/s41467-023-43233-y)

-Using publicly available RNA-seq data from the study, I replicated the bioinformatics workflow to investigate transcriptional changes caused by the deletion of the **Sis2** gene in *Saccharomyces cerevisiae*.
-This reanalysis was conducted as a final project for a graduate-level bioinformatics course.
+Using publicly available RNA-Seq data from the study, I replicated the bioinformatics workflow to investigate transcriptional changes caused by the deletion of the **Sis2** gene in *Saccharomyces cerevisiae*.
+This reanalysis was conducted as a final project for a graduate-level bioinformatics course at Informatics Institute, Middle East Technical University.

+> This is an independent replication for educational purposes only.
+All credit for the dataset and original study goes to the authors of Ölmez et al. (2023).

 ## Goals

-* Reproduce RNA-seq analysis steps: QC, alignment, quantification, differential expression.
+* Reproduce RNA-seq analysis steps: Quality control, alignment, quantification, differential expression.
 * Interpret results in the context of aging and metabolism.
 * Perform GO and KEGG enrichment analysis.
 * Practice troubleshooting and open science documentation.